RogerSGarcia/QLearning/README.md

 # QLearning
 Learning about Q-Learning via multiple sources.
-This repository contains coursework carried out for Spring2017: Special Topic in CSE - Algorithms for Artificial Intelligence CSE 6990 (Eric Hansen).
+This repository contains coursework carried out for Spring2017: Special Topic in CSE - Algorithms for Artificial Intelligence CSE 6990 (Dr. Eric Hansen).
 To introduce Q-Learning.

 ___________________________________________________